Thaina/Firebase-Admob-Unity/README.md

 - [x] Native Express Ad

-## Downloads Admob Unity Plugin
+## Downloads Firebase Admob Unity Plugin
-AdmobPluginRes/GoogleMobileAds.framework and admob_unity_plugin.unitypackage is reqired <br/>
+Assets/Plugins  is reqired
+admob_unity_plugin.unitypackage contain all required files and demo files
-Download those files from Admob Unity3d Plugin Project Home https://github.com/unity-plugins/Firebase-Admob-Unity <br/>
+Download those files from Admob Unity3d Plugin Project Home https://github.com/unity-plugins/Firebase-Admob-Unity
-or Download all the Unity admob plugin project https://github.com/unity-plugins/Firebase-Admob-Unity/archive/master.zip<br/>
+or Download all the Unity admob plugin project https://github.com/unity-plugins/Firebase-Admob-Unity/archive/master.zip

-## Installation Admob Unity
+## Installation Firebase Admob Unity
 1. Open your project in the Unity editor.
 2. Navigate to **Assets -> Import Package -> Custom Package**.
-3. Select the AdmobUnityPlugin.unitypackage file.
+3. Select the admob_unity_plugin.unitypackage file.
 4. Import all of the files for the plugins by selecting **Import**.
 Make sure to check for any conflicts with files.